mgroling/synchronized-routing/scenarios/README.md

 This directory contains the used scenarios.
-Scenarios 1, 2, and 3 were created using the lake Tahoe data set from USGS and the Lake Tahoe Clearinghouse.
+Scenarios 1, 2, and 3 were created using the lake Tahoe data set from USGS and the Lake Tahoe Clearinghouse, see [README.txt](README.txt).
 Scenarios 4, 5, and 6 are custom-made.